Jessy1237/DrugNameOCR/README.md

 **NOTE: The ocr result and correct spelling arg should only be one word each, it cannot be a sentence.**

 ## CC:
-This execution tpye is for when you want to get some confidence levels for candidate drug names when compared to the original ocr result.
+This execution type is for when you want to get some confidence levels for candidate drug names when compared to the original ocr result.

 #### ARGS:
 ```